eliseshaffer/portfolio/src/_posts/2020-04-14-im-angry-and-i-hate-this.md

 layout: post
 title: I'm Angry And I Hate This
 date: 2020-04-14T21:53:31.008Z
+excerpt: "This is going to be much different than my normal blog posts.
+It's not going to be a fun or thoughtful article.
+It's going to be emotional and ranty.
+I want to start out by saying that I know that I'm not alone.
+That others are feeling these same things.
+This is not a unique experience.
+But, I hate this."
 ---
 This is going to be much different than my normal blog posts.
 It's not going to be a fun or thoughtful article.
 It's going to be emotional and ranty.
 I want to start out by saying that I know that I'm not alone.
 That others are feeling these same things.
 This is not a unique experience.
 But, I hate this.